WagnerRodrigues181/WagnerRodrigues181/README.md

 ---

 🎯 *Busco não apenas escrever código, mas construir experiências que entreguem valor real.
-Cada linha de código escrita é um passo mais próximo da excelência.*
+Copiar, testar, quebrar a cara, ajustar e entregar — essa é a escola da vida dev.
+Aqui, teoria só vira ouro quando passa pelo fogo da prática.*
 <!---
 WagnerRodrigues181/WagnerRodrigues181 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.